Under sound ecosystem management, state forests are conserved to retain their wild character and maintain biological diversity while providing:

 These plans are updated over time.

-A new Bureau of Forestry strategic plan is being developed and will be finalized soon.
+A new Bureau of Forestry strategic plan has just been released.

-The Department of Conservation and Natural Resources Bureau of Forestry has developed a new, draft strategic plan -- Forests for All: A Plan for Pennsylvania’s Forests and People (PDF) -- which outlines a vision and mission for the future of the Commonwealth’s forests and its people.
+The Department of Conservation and Natural Resources Bureau of Forestry has developed a new strategic plan -- Forests for All: A Plan for Pennsylvania’s Forests and People (PDF) -- which outlines a vision and mission for the future of the Commonwealth’s forests and its people.

 The plan is rooted in strengthening the ecosystem management foundations laid by the department and growing its connections with people and communities.

-The current draft plan outlines five goals in support of that vision and mission.
+The new plan outlines six goals in support of that vision and mission.